cytopia/check_drupal/README.md

 command: $USER1$/check_by_ssh -H $HOSTADDRESS$ -t 60 -l "$USER17$" -C "$USER22$/check_drupal_log -f $ARG1$"
 ```
 #### Service definition
-In the above command definition there is only one arguments.
+In the above command definition there is only one argument.
 This will point to the logfile created by `check_drupal`:
 ```bash
 check command: ssh_drupal_cool-drupal-project
 $ARG1$:        /var/log/drupal_cool-project.log